akshar-raaj/elixir/README.md

 - Maps need `%{}` instead of simple `{}`.
 - Lists are implemented using Linked list, unlike Python's dynamic array implementation.
 - Elixir tuples are better aligned with Python's list.
+- if/elif/else worflows can be best structured using `cond`.
+- Match scenarios are best structured using `case`.

 ## Philosophical and Architectural Learnings